XSauroxPlayer/ParalivesTraitsProject/README.md

 1. Install BepInEx 5 (x64) for Paralives and run the game once so it creates the BepInEx folders.
 2. Put `ParalivesTraitsProject.dll` in `BepInEx/plugins/`.
 3. Start the game.
-The trait panel shows up in character creation on its own.
+The trait section shows up in character profile on its own.

 That is the whole install: one file.
 The traits and all icons are built into the DLL.